neu-se/pomelo/README.md

 Pomelo's scan creates a CSV report with one row for each detected parameterized test.
 Each row has the following columns:

-- project_id: identifier (in the format groupId:artifactId:version) for the Maven project for which the test was run
+- project_id: identifier (in the format groupId:artifactId:packaging:version) for the Maven project for which the test was run
 - plugin: the plugin that ran the test, one of the following:
     - SUREFIRE
     - FAILSAFE